Walter A. Maier: Early life and education

-Due to the breadth of his academic goals, Maier studied at Harvard Divinity School from 1916 to 1918, and at Harvard Graduate School of Arts and Sciences from 1918 to 1920.
+Maier studied at Harvard Divinity School from 1916 to 1918, and at Harvard Graduate School of Arts and Sciences from 1918 to 1920.
 These four years saw the completion of course requirements for both Master of Arts and Doctor of Philosophy degrees, and the creation of a first draft of his doctoral dissertation, Slavery in the Time of the Hammurabi Dynasty.
 His perspicacity concerning Biblical Hebrew led to the mastery of other Semitic languages such as Arabic, Assyrian, and Babylonian, as well as the Hittite and Sumerian languages; and included the ability to read ancient cuneiform.
 The study of Semitics also led to his deep understanding of the history, literature, and culture of the ancient societies associated with these languages.
 In 1917, Harvard Divinity School awarded Maier the Billings Prize for oratory.
 He received an M.A. in Semitic language, literature and history from Harvard University in 1920; and in 1929 became the twentieth person to ever receive his doctorate from Harvard in Semitics.
 Since America's oldest college had been founded in 1636, an average of one successful candidate every fifteen years had received this degree.

-But academics were not Maier's only pursuit during these years at Harvard.
-Having been ordained into the holy ministry on May 20, 1917, Maier also served as assistant pastor for the Zion Lutheran Church in Boston from 1917 to 1920.
+During these years at Harvard, Maier was ordained into the ministry on May 20, 1917.
+He served as assistant pastor for the Zion Lutheran Church in Boston from 1917 to 1920.
 To these duties he added service as a United States Army chaplain from 1918 onward.
 Much of his work in the chaplain corps was spent working with German prisoners of World War I being held in the Boston area.
-For his ministry to these captured Germans, Chaplain Maier was eventually presented with a Luther Bible, 2nd edition, 1541.
+For his ministry to these captured Germans, Maier was eventually presented with a 1541 Luther Bible, 2nd edition.